 - European vs US Resume: Tips From CV Writing Service UK

 - Executive Resume Tips From Resumes Writing Services USA

 - Freelancer Cover Letter: Tips From Cover Letter Writers

 - Fresh Resume Trends From Best CV Writing Service

 20 most popular resume questions answered

 - How long should my resume be?

 This is the top question job seekers ask, and the discussion about the ‘right’ length is still ongoing.
 However, there isn’t such thing as the right resume length as it depends on multiple factors you need to consider – and the preferences of the particular hiring manager.
 It’s possible to outline general tendencies, though.
 If you are a graduate of recent years with little work experience, it’s recommended that you keep your resume to one page.
+You can also know how to find a job after graduation.
 Professionals with 5+ years of relevant experience (provided that they had more than one job) can expand their resume and make it two pages in length.
 Senior level executives and academics with broad experience, skill set and publication can make their resume three pages in length.

 If you are confused and need detailed guidance on the optimal resume length, see here for more information: http://resumeperk.com/blog/perfect-length-of-your-resume.

 - I’ve never written a resume before.
 Where do I start?